Consensus Algorithms and the Decomposition-Separation Theorem: Introduction

+In (\ref{DS-modelss}), $t$ indicates the discrete time index, $x(t) = [x_1(t) \cdots x_N(t)]'$, $t \geq 0$, is the vector of agent states, where prime ($'$) indicates the transposition, $A(t)$, $t \geq 0$, is the matrix of \textit{interaction rates} $a_{ij}(t)$, $1 \leq i,j \leq N$, and $\{A(t)\}$ is the \textit{underlying chain} or \textit{transition chain} of the system, which is a chain of $(N \times N)$ row-stochastic matrices, i.e, for every $t \geq 0$, all elements of $A(t)$ are non-negative and each row of $A(t)$ sums up to 1.
+Throughout the paper, for simplicity, we refer to a row-stochastic matrix as a stochastic matrix.
+Since $A(t)$ is a stochastic matrix for every $t \geq 0$, sequence $\{ x(t) \}$, by definition, forms a \textit{backward Markov chain} with transition chain $\{A(t)\}$ (notice the evolution is described by a right hand multiplication by a column vector instead of the usual left hand multiplication by a row vector).
+Although we mainly focus on the discrete time case in this work, we shall extend our results to the continuous time case.

-For the purposes of this paper, chain $\{A_(n)\}$ in (\ref{modelss}) will be said to form the update basis of the consensus algorithm.
-If all components of $X(n)$ asymptotically converge to the same limit, irrespective of the time index $n$ or the values at which they are initialized, unconditional consensus is said to occur.
-Furthermore, if there exists a fixed partition of the of the $N$ agents such that unconditional consensus occurs for the corresponding subvectors of $X(n)$, then unconditional multiple consensus is said to occur.
+If all components of $x(t)$ asymptotically converge to the same limit, irrespective of the time index $t$ or the values at which they are initialized, \textit{unconditional global consensus}, or simply, \textit{unconditional consensus}, is said to occur.
+Furthermore, if there exists a fixed partition of the $N$ agents such that unconditional consensus occurs for the corresponding subvectors of $x(t)$, then \textit{unconditional multiple consensus} is said to occur.
 The subsets in the partition are then said to form consensus clusters.
-It is well known \cite{Chatterjee:77} that under dynamics (\ref{modelss}), unconditional consensus is equivalent to the backward ergodicity of chain $\{A_n\}$, i.e. the property that backward products converge to matrices with identical rows.
-Furthermore, \cite{Touri:3,Bolouki:12b}, establish that a consensus algorithm with update chain {A(n)} will induce multiple consensus if {A(n)} is so-called class ergodic i.e. (i) for every $n_0 \geq 0$, the product $A(n)A(n-1)\cdots A(n_0)$ converges, as $n \rightarrow \infty$, (ii) set $M$ can be partitioned into ergodic classes whereby $i,j$ in $M$ belong to the same ergodic class if the difference between the $i$th and $j$th rows of the mentioned product vanishes, as $n \rightarrow \infty$.
-Under multiple consensus, the agents' indices within the ergodic classes are the same as those within consensus clusters.
+It is well known that under dynamics (\ref{DS-modelss}), unconditional consensus is equivalent to \textit{ergodicity} of chain $\{A(t)\}$ (see \cite{Chatterjee:77}), i.e., the property that backward products converge to matrices with identical rows.
+Furthermore, \cite{Bolouki:12b} and \cite{Touri:3} establish that a consensus algorithm with update chain $\{A(t)\}$ will induce multiple consensus if $\{A(t)\}$ is so-called \textit{class-ergodic}, i.e., for every $t_0 \geq 0$, the product $A(t)A(t-1)\cdots A(t_0)$ converges, as $t \rightarrow \infty$.
+For class-ergodic chains, set $\mathcal{V}$ can be partitioned into \textit{ergodic classes}, whereby $i,j$ in $\mathcal{V}$ belong to the same ergodic class if the difference between the $i$th and $j$th rows of matrix product $A(t)A(t-1)\cdots A(t_0)$ vanishes, as $t \rightarrow \infty$.
+Under multiple consensus, the agent indices within the ergodic classes are the same as those within consensus clusters.